 Each facility has a unique policy that has been developed in consultation with the staff and your local community.
 It is a powerful tool for you and maternity staff, as it identifies the care that you can expect during your contact with the unit from pregnancy to discharge.

 Breastfeeding and Work

-In New Zealand you are currently entitled to 16 weeks paid parental leave.
-It will increase to 18 weeks by 1 April 2016.
-This is under review and may be extended to 26 weeks.
+In New Zealand you are currently entitled to 18 weeks paid parental leave.

 Employers are required to provide appropriate facilities and breaks for employees who wish to breastfeed (including expressing breast milk).
 The breaks are unpaid unless the employee and employer agree otherwise.

 The breastfeeding breaks are to be provided in addition to the standard paid rest breaks and unpaid meal breaks.
 The rest and meal breaks can also be used as breastfeeding breaks if this is agreed to by both employer and employee.

 For more information on breaks and facilities for breastfeeding, click here.

 Employers can find more information at breastfeeding in the workplace.